ICOA-SBC/GSON-cheminformatics/README.md

 - 2024: Xiaojun, Jérémy
     - 16 students
     - Cleaned not used packages/channels in `environment.yml` for quicker env resolution
+    - Added `Slide 7_Applications`, to showcase other fields of applications not covered in the course

 ## Installation

 Suppose that you are using Linux:

 1. Install `miniconda` (or `anaconda` if you prefer)
 - For installation details, please refer to their [official documentation](https://docs.conda.io/en/latest/miniconda.html).

 2. Open a terminal, you should normally see `(base)` before your prompt.
 Create the virtual environment for this course from given file: